-(1) On February 15, 2019, Michael Clark was appointed President and Chief Executive Officer and Jason Bak became non-Executive Chairperson.
+- (1) On February 15, 2019, Michael Clark was appointed President and Chief Executive Officer and Jason Bak became non-Executive Chairperson.
 Effective December 31, 2020, Jason Bak resigned as non-Executive Chairperson and Director.
-All compensation paid to Michael Clark was for his role as President and Chief Executive Officer.

-(2) Consulting fees were paid to Golden Oak Corporate Services Ltd., which provided Dan O'Brien's services to the Company as Chief Financial Officer.
-On January 27, 2020, Mr. O'Brien was succeeded as Chief Financial Officer by Christina Wu.
-Ms. Wu provided her services through Marrelli Support Services Inc.

-(3) Ms. Wu resigned from her role as Chief Financial Officer on September 13, 2021, and was replaced by Rob Roberti on the same date.
+All compensation paid to Michael Clark was for his role as President and Chief Executive Officer. - (2) This amount relates to a contractual payment resulting from the sale of certain wind projects in British Columbia in 2014 which constituted the material operating assets of the Company and triggered the contractual payment.
+The principal amount accrued interest at 12% per annum.
+This balance was repaid in full, April 2021. - (2) Christina Wu resigned from her role as Chief Financial Officer on September 13, 2021 and was replaced by Rob Roberti on the same date. - (3) Consulting fees were paid to Marrelli Support Services Inc., which provided Christina Wu's services to the Company as Chief Financial Officer.